< Historic Diamonds / Royal Stories

 Queen Elizabeth II’s Diamond Engagement Ring

 About five years before she ascended the throne to become the longest-reigning British monarch in history, Queen Elizabeth II announced her engagement to Prince Philip in 1947, when she was still just a princess.
-The pair posed outside of Buckingham Palace to share the news, showing off her new engagement ring with a three-carat Old European cut round diamond center stone, accompanied by smaller diamonds on either side.
+The pair posed outside of Buckingham Palace to share the news, showing off her new engagement ring with a three-carat round brilliant diamond center stone, accompanied by smaller diamonds on either side.

 When Prince Philip sought to propose to Queen Elizabeth II, he got creative in sourcing the diamonds for her engagement ring.
 His mother, Princess Alice of Battenberg, generously offered her diamond and aquamarine tiara to provide the raw materials.
 Alice’s uncle and aunt, Tsar Nicholas and Tsarina Alexandra Feodorovna of Russia, gave her the tiara as a wedding gift in 1903 when she married Andrew of Greece.
 Philip took the tiara to the prestigious Bond Street jeweler Philip Antrobus Ltd. to make Elizabeth II’s diamond engagement ring.